-The biggest question is why is Facebook so inclined on releasing new features and updates.
+The biggest question is why is Facebook so inclined to releasing new features and updates.

 Facebook is touted as one of the biggest tech giants.
 Given the acquisitions, features and updates, Mark Zuckerberg seems to have a full-fledged plan of dominating the world across all industries.
 Courtesy the huge user base, Facebook is surely on the winning side!